 Your job as the social media manager for your business is not to get out your megaphone.
 It’s called ‘social’ media for a reason.
 You are there to build relationships.
 And, just like a party bore, you won’t do that by talking about yourself all the time.

 You don’t have time to create your own content every day, so you are going to need to ‘curate’ a range of interesting items.

 Imagine you are the director of a wonderful museum.
 Which pieces could you ‘borrow’ (always name-checking the actual owner in your captions or intro text) from other providers, to share on your account that would round out your museum collection?
 Sure, these pieces won’t be directing readers to your own business website, but if you mix it up a bit (recommended 60% ‘curated’ vs. 40% ‘created’) you’ll keep your audience interested and engaged so that they hang around long enough to take in your homespun, website-attracting content too.

 The created content takes your audience to your site, where you can sell to them.

 This curated content is the stuff that gives flavour and colour to your feed.

 It’s the stuff that shows your brand personality.

 It’s the stuff that makes you seem less like that party bore and more like a well-rounded character, who enjoys finding out about his or her fellow party goers, engages them in stimulating chat and helpful advice, while lobbing in the occasional relevant fact about themselves to keep the conversation going.

 Check out a few of these feeds and you’ll see what I mean.

 Interesting, varied, a good mix of home-grown and imported content to engage the audience and stimulate conversation.

 No megaphone.
 No relentless oversharing of the same dull message.

-Next week I’m going to tell you how you know which kinds of ‘other’ content to include in your feed.
-Stay tuned.
+Next, I’m going to tell you how you know which kinds of ‘other’ content to include in your feed.
+You can read that post here.